KalaimaranB/cyberblog/content/biomedical/_index.md

   MICB: "#8B5CF6"      # violet-500
   PHYS: "#D946EF"      # fuchsia-500

-# 2) Tag each course with one of those
+# 2) Tagging each course with one of those
 courses:
   - title: "APSC100 - Introduction to Engineering I"
     summary: "An introduction to engineering, including topics like: roles, responsibilities, diciplines, sustainability, prototyping, CAD & ethics"